Identifying the Source of Information Spread in Networks via Markov Chains: Conversion Methods

 \subsection{The no-loops Method}

 Recall that the self-loops method returns the exact values of $\hat{\Gamma}$ when $\Pi$ is computed directly.
 However, when $\Pi$ is estimated by sampling, the addition of the self loops to the graph might require longer random walks, as many of the random steps are ``wasted'' on the self loops.
-This, in-turn, may affect the efficiency of the sampling.
+This, in turn, may affect the accuracy of the estimation of $\Pi$.
 Therefore, we present our second method, \textit{no-loops}, which does not add self-loops to the states.
 Instead, it first converts the graph and computes the edge probabilities using the naive method.
 Once the stationary distribution $\Pi$ is computed, the no-loops method restores the correct $\hat{\Gamma}$ values from $\Pi$ by dividing each $\Pi_i$ by $w_{in}(v_i)$ and normalizing the result.

-Specifically, the no-loops method is executed as follows: \begin{enumerate} \item Convert each node $v_i \in G_n[A']$ into a state $s_i$ and each edge $(v_i,v_j)$ into a reversed edge $(s_j,s_i)$ with $q^{ji} = \frac{p^{ij}}{w_{in}(v_j)}$. \item Compute the corresponding stationary distribution $\Pi$. \item Let $\Pi^{corr} =$ $ (\Pi^{corr}_1,$ $ \ldots, \Pi^{corr}_{|A'|})$, where for every $1\leq i\leq |A'|$, $\Pi^{corr}_i =$ $\frac{\Pi_i}{w_{in}(v_i)}$. \item $\hat{\Gamma}$ is assigned the values of $\hat{\Pi}^{corr}$.
+Specifically, the no-loops method is executed as follows: \begin{enumerate} \item Convert each node $v_i \in G_N[A']$ into a state $s_i$ and each edge $(v_i,v_j)$ into a reversed edge $(s_j,s_i)$ with $q^{ji} = \frac{p^{ij}}{w_{in}(v_j)}$. \item Compute the corresponding stationary distribution $\Pi$. \item Let $\Pi^{corr} =$ $ (\Pi^{corr}_1,$ $ \ldots, \Pi^{corr}_{|A'|})$, where for every $1\leq i\leq |A'|$, $\Pi^{corr}_i =$ $\frac{\Pi_i}{w_{in}(v_i)}$. \item $\hat{\Gamma}$ is assigned the values of $\hat{\Pi}^{corr}$.

 \end{enumerate}

 We now show that $\hat{\Gamma}$ is restored correctly.
 Indeed, the no-loops method converts the social network to a Markov chain using the naive method.
 We show that with this conversion, the weight of each spanning out-tree is divided by a value that depends only on the root node.
 Therefore, in order to restore $\hat{\Gamma}$ we must multiply each $\Pi_i$ by this value.
 Indeed, as we show, instead of multiplying by this value, it is sufficient to divide by $w_{in}(v_i)$.